- About Us

 The best rule for a smoother (you don’t have to run) game in my mind is “awareness and common sense”.

 Be aware of the group in front; be aware of the group behind; be aware when to tee off; be aware when to putt; be aware of your playing partners and where they are on the course and encourage them to speed up if your group is falling behind.

-I want to say welcome to all the new golfers who have joined this year and hope that you are enjoying your golf in the Vets ranks and enjoying playing on the various courses around Canberra.
+Welcome to all the new members who have joined this year and hope that you are enjoying your golf in the Vets ranks and enjoying playing on the various courses around Canberra.